lmoresco/OpenModelica/OMPlot/README.txt

   Build & Run
   ------------------------------
-  - Load the file OMEditGUI.pro in Qt Creator IDE.
+  - Load the file OMPlotGUI.pro/OMPlotLib.pro in Qt Creator IDE.
 Qt Creator is included in Qt SDK.
   - Build and run the project.
-  - Copy omniORB414_rt.dll, omniORB414_rtd.dll, omnithread34_rt.dll and omnithread34_rtd.dll from c:/OMDev/omniORB-4.1.4-mingw/bin/x86_win32 to /location-where-OMEdit.exe-is-created.
-  - Copy qwt5.dll and qwtd5.dll from c:/OMDev/qwt-5.2.1-mingw/lib to /location-where-OMEdit.exe-is-created.
+  - Copy qwt5.dll and qwtd5.dll from c:/OMDev/qwt-5.2.1-mingw/lib to /location-where-OMPlot.exe-is-created.

 Linux
 ------------------------------